-Bank of the West 401(k) Savings Plan
+Bank of the West 401(k) Savings Plan ("BOTW Plan")

-On February 1, 2023, BMO Financial Corp. acquired BancWest Holding, Inc. and Bank of the West ("BOTW") and eligible employees of BOTW (the "Transferred Employees").
-Effective on August 6, 2023 (the "Merger Date"), the BOTW Plan shall be merged with and into the BMO 401(k) Savings Plan.
-On the Merger Date, a Transferred Employee will become a participant in the plan if he or she meets the eligibility requirements of subsection 2.1 of the plan.
-On or about the Merger Date, all account balances of BOTW Plan participants ("BOTW Participants") maintained under the BOTW Plan immediately prior to the Merger Date shall be transferred to the plan, shall be held, and distributed pursuant to the terms of the plan.
+On February 1, 2023, BMO Financial Corp. acquired BancWest Holding, Inc. and Bank of the West ("BOTW") and effective on August 6, 2023 (the "Merger Date"), the BOTW Plan was merged with and into the BMO 401(k) Savings Plan.
+On or about the Merger Date, all account balances of BOTW Plan participants ("BOTW Participants") maintained under the BOTW Plan immediately prior to the Merger Date were transferred to the plan.